dollified/dollified/README.md

   <br>
   hii, i go by jamie but u can either call me tht or by mie :3. i am turning 16 at the end of march.
   <br><u>811 n shtdn are my hyperfixes</u> and i lovee talking ab it! if i know u well enough im usually sometimes joke mean but it's all love ^_^! <br> c+h appreciated idm if it's silent or not, <b>I MAY SEND U A WHISPER OR LEAVE SMTH IN UR GUESTBOOK!!!!</b>
-  <br> my pony anxiety is gone and now i'm a lil pixel social butterfly... lol! i hide freely which is rare but happens :3 neways!!! thx for reading n checking out my shit lol
+  <br> my pony anxiety is gone and now i'm a lil pixel social butterfly... i hide freely which is rare but happens :3 neways!!! thx for reading n checking out my shit lol
   <br> <br>
   find me at the signs under spawn or in the hyv area
 </p>